microstack-tech/parallax-whitepaper/README.md

 ## Abstract

 Parallax is a timechain protocol that unites Bitcoin’s immutability and monetary discipline with Ethereum’s programmability.
 Operating under Bitcoin’s fixed rules — Proof of Work, ten-minute blocks, halving cycles, and a capped 21 million supply — Parallax extends these foundations with the Ethereum Virtual Machine.
-By adopting Ethash mining and rejecting premine or privileged allocations, it launches as a fair and neutral experiment in programmable cash: scarce, decentralized, and permissionless.
+By adopting XHash mining — a modified Ethash variant designed to obsolete existing ASICs — and rejecting premine or privileged allocations,, it launches as a fair and neutral experiment in programmable cash: scarce, decentralized, and permissionless.

 ---